shotgunsoftware/tk-core/docs/initializing.rst

 This example shows a typical development/test setup - alongside the Primary configuraton for the project there is a dev sandbox.
 All user associated with that dev sandbox will pick that up instead of the default one, making it easy to 'invite' users in for testing.
-(In Flow Production Tracking Toolkit, a dropdown will appear, allowing a user to choose which config to use).
+(In Flow Production Tracking, a dropdown will appear, allowing a user to choose which config to use).
 A ``dev`` descriptor is used to point at a local dev area on disk.

 .. image:: ./resources/initializing/dev_sandbox.png